 The Trustee produces an annual Report and Accounts, in respect of the Plan.
 The report will include details on how the Plan has performed over the year.
 It includes the Annual Governance Statement signed by the Chair of the Trustee.
-A copy of this report is available to Plan members and beneficiaries by at www.pensions.michelin.co.uk
+A copy of this report is available to Plan members and beneficiaries by contacting the Pensions Department: